mofaizal/microsoft_fabric_playground/README.md

-# Microsoft Fabric Playground: PySpar, Spark SQL & Dataset
+# Microsoft Fabric Playground: PySpark, Spark SQL & Dataset

 Welcome to the Microsoft Fabric Playground repository!
 This repository is designed to provide a practical introduction to PySpark and Spark SQL within the Microsoft Fabric environment.
 Whether you're new to big data processing or looking to sharpen your skills, this playground offers a hands-on experience with real datasets and PySpark scripts.